-Most research shows us that this adaptation is to the tune of 300-500 calories – meaning if you think your TDEE (total daily energy expenditure) is 2200 and you shave off 500 calories, you may only be shaving off 300 calories, because your TDEE has dropped.
-Of course, you throw in other hormone imbalances like insulin resistance, adrenal stress or low thyroid and you could be burning even less than that.
+Most research shows us that this adaptation is to the tune of 300–500 calories — meaning if you think your total daily energy expenditure (TDEE) is 2,200 and you shave off 500 calories, you may only be shaving off 300 calories because your TDEE has dropped.
+Of course, you throw in other hormone imbalances like insulin resistance, adrenal stress, or low thyroid, and you could be burning even less than that.

 How do you know when this is happening?
 I always say you can tell when your hormones hate your plan.
-Appetite and cravings go up, energy goes down and success go out the window.
-(I use the acronym ACES with my patients to remind them of this).
+Appetite and cravings go up, energy goes down, and success goes out the window.
+(I use the acronym ACES with my patients to remind them of this.)
 During this initial slow-down the hormones that jump in to thwart your efforts are primarily leptin, thyroid, and cortisol.

 You cut those calories or try to burn more off at the gym, and that triggers lower leptin levels and higher cortisol levels, which bring on the cravings for the carbs and sometimes fatty/starchy foods.
 This makes it extra hard to stick with your plan.

-What this looks like for many of us is “clean eating” Monday to Friday and then bingeing on the weekend.
-For others it’s 1-2 weeks of dieting only to give into the cravings and get off track for weeks to months thinking, “Why bother, nothing works!”
+What this looks like for many of us is “clean eating" Monday to Friday and then bingeing on the weekend.
+For others it’s one to two weeks of dieting only to give into the cravings and get off track for weeks to months thinking, “Why bother — nothing works!”

 It sounds simple enough.
 But I know there are many women who will fight it and do what I've done: dig our own grave deeper and deeper.
 We frustratingly look at the lack of progress and think, “I need to work harder.”
 So we keep going with a plan that our hormones hate, and white-knuckle it through the sugar cravings, fatigue and depression of it all thinking, “If I can just keep trying...”